alternativniy/TorrServerExtended/README.md

 ## ✨ Features

 - 🎬 **Instant torrent streaming** – play while downloading, no manual pre‑download.
+- 💾 **Download to disk** – persistent download jobs with per‑category folders and optional auto‑cleanup via the blackhole directory.
 - 🌐 **Web UI** – manage torrents and playback from any browser.
 - 🧲 **Magnet & .torrent support** – drop `.torrent` or `.magnet` files into a watched folder and they are picked up automatically.
 - 📂 **Blackhole integration** – out‑of‑the‑box directory layout for Sonarr/Radarr‑like apps (`downloads/stream` + categories).